cdl-geneseo/geneseo-dictionary/H/Hung.md

 # Hung

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hung

 Created by  Unknown User (erg5), last modified by  Unknown User (spe1) on Nov 20, 2012

 Hung adj. well-endowed, referring to men.“That guy uses Magnums; he must be hung...”100% of those surveyed know this word, but 0% believe it to be of local origins.As of 2012, 95% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)